UES Fireball and Comet Class

 History![]()

-UES Fireball started as an experimental cruiser built to test new technologies and new theories of warp field configuration.
-In early 2156 UESN propulsion engineers at Utopia Planitia speculated that dividing a spacecraft's enveloping warp field into two lobes, a smaller forward "penetrating" lobe and a larger trailing lobe, would decrease subspace resistance.
-To test this theory, Fireball was designed with the then-unusual feature of a small command hull separated by a thin neck from the larger engineering hull.
-In addition the warp nacelles were raised slightly above the ship's midline in attempt to decrease subspace vortical interference.
+In early 2156, UESN propulsion engineers at Utopia Planitia speculated that dividing a spacecraft's enveloping warp field into two asymmetrical lobes, a smaller forward penetrating lobe and a larger trailing lobe, would decrease subspace resistance and boost engine efficiency.
+To test this theory, Fireball was designed with the then-unusual feature of a small forward command hull separated by a thin neck from the larger trailing engineering hull.
+In addition, the warp nacelles were raised slightly above the ship's midline in attempt to decrease subspace vortical interference.
+Another first for Fireball was that her decks were arranged horizontally rather than stacked vertically along the longitudinal axis.

-UES Fireball and her sister ship UES Rocket (XL-6) continued to be used for extensive testing of propulsion theories and new technologies, which helped greatly in the development of the second-generation of M/AM-powered ships.
-At the ends of their research careers in 2165, UES Fireball and UES Rocket joined Starfleet and served as couriers and diplomatic transports until 2193.
+Fireball and Rocket continued to serve as testbeds for new propulsion theories and technologies, which helped greatly in the development of the third and fourth generations of M/AM-powered ships, represented by the Conqueror- and Dragon-class heavy cruisers.
+At the end of their research careers in 2163, Fireball and Rocket joined Starfleet and served as couriers and diplomatic transports until 2193.

-Commissioned Fireball-Class Ships![]()
+Commissioned Fireball-class Ships

-| UES Fireball XL-5 UES Rocket XL-6 |
+UES Fireball XL-5 UES Rocket (XL-6) |

-Fireball-Class Specifications![]()
+Fireball-class Specifications

 Standard displacement: 39,441 t

-| Overall | 1° Hull | 2° Hull | Nacelles | |
+Overall | 1° Hull | 2° Hull | Nacelles | |

-| Length [m] | 120.44 | 36.60 | 56.83 | 87.19 |
+Length [m] | 120.44 | 36.60 | 56.83 | 87.19 |

-| Beam [m] | 59.76 | 29.57 | 23.03 | 9.60 |
+Beam [m] | 59.76 | 29.57 | 23.03 | 9.60 |

-| Draft [m] | 35.86 | 29.57 | 23.03 | 9.60 |
+Draft [m] | 35.86 | 29.57 | 23.03 | 9.60 |

 Crew complement: 52 (8 officers + 44 crew)